 The next step is to add a Label object to our view.
-To achieve this scroll down the list of objects in the Library window until you reach the Inputs and Values section.
-Click on the Label object and drag it to the center of the view.
+To achieve this, select Controls from the library panel menu, click on the Label object and drag it to the center of the view.
 Once it is in position release the mouse button to drop it at that location:

-Using the blue markers surrounding the label border, stretch first the left and then right side of the label out to the edge of the view until the vertical blue dotted lines marking the recommended border of the view appears.
-With the Label still selected, click on the centered alignment button in the Layout attribute section of the Attribute Inspector window to center the text in the middle of the screen.
-Click on the current font attribute setting to choose a larger font setting, for example a Georgia bold typeface with a size of 36.
+Using the blue markers surrounding the label border, stretch first the left and then right side of the label out to the edge of the view until the vertical blue dotted lines marking the recommended border of the view appear.
+With the Label still selected, click on the centered alignment button in the Layout attribute section of the Attribute Inspector (View -> Utilities -> Attribute Inspector) to center the text in the middle of the screen.
+Click on the current font attribute setting to choose a larger font setting, for example a Georgia bold typeface with a size of 24.